Lactoferrin

-Production of Lactoferrin
+Production of lactoferrin

 Bovine lactoferrin (bLf) is commercially available, but the quality varies greatly among manufacturers.
 The current industry practice is to isolate lactoferrin from milk or whey by ion-exchange chromatography followed by membrane filtration.
 This process is not necessarily able to effectively remove other minor components and endotoxins, and more steps may be needed (Perraudin & De Valck, 2020).